Oaklight/toolregistry-hub/README_en.md

 [中文](README_zh.md) | [English](README_en.md)

+> **⚠️ Important Notice**: This is a **standalone package** that can be used independently.
+This package was separated from `toolregistry` at version `0.4.14` and shares version format for historical continuity only. `toolregistry-hub` has **no dependencies** on `toolregistry` and is completely independent and self-sufficient.
+It can be used on its own or as a submodule for the main `toolregistry` package.

 A comprehensive collection of tools designed for LLM function calling, extracted from the main ToolRegistry package to provide focused utility modules.

-## Version Information

-This package was separated from `toolregistry`, with an initial version of `0.4.14` to maintain version continuity with the original `toolregistry` package.

 ## Overview